github/developer.github.com/content/guides/managing-deploy-keys.md

 * TOC
 {:toc}

-There are four common methods to managing SSH keys on your servers when automating deployment scripts:
+There are four ways to manage SSH keys on your servers when automating deployment scripts:

 * SSH agent forwarding
 * HTTPS with OAuth tokens